 4XXX aluminum alloy is composed of aluminum and silicon.
 The 4XXX series alloys are most often encountered when they are being used as filler material within the welding or brazing processes, however this alloy is still able to be friction stir welded.

 5XXX aluminum alloy is made of aluminum and magnesium.
 This alloy is used for high-strength sheet and plate alloys in marine applications, and is especially useful for building ships.
-5XXX series alloys are have excellent fusion weldability, but using fusions welding creates a large reduction in strength so a thicker material is needed to get the same strength.
-Friction stir welding does not reduce strength and is a more cost effective solid state joining solution.
+5XXX series alloys have excellent fusion weldability, but using fusions welding creates a large reduction in strength so a thicker material is needed to get the same strength.
+The friction stir welding process does not reduce strength and is a more cost effective solid state joining solution.

 6XXX aluminum alloy is composed of aluminum, magnesium, and silicon.
 This alloy is useful for extrusions, large sheets, and plates.
 6000 series aluminum alloys can be tricky to weld because they are prone to cracking, but with friction stir welding this issue does not exist, and they are readily weldable.